cakephp/debug_kit/README.md

 ## Requirements

-The master branch has the following requirements:
+The 3.0 branch has the following requirements:

 * CakePHP 3.0.0 or greater.
 * PHP 5.4.19 or greater.